 In the event access into a 'no-go zone' is required, a Permit to Enter 'No-Go Zone' (GA-FRM-HSE-151) will be acquired, refer to Attachment 6.
 This Permit aims to identify and justify the need to enter, the potential impact as a result and the need for additional consultation or approvals required.

-Fencing around tree protection zones will be established for all mature trees to be retained.
-The Project Arborist will supervise establishment of fencing for trees where the tree protection zone is encroached by more than 10%.
-Tree protection zones will be established in accordance with Australian Standard 4970 - Protection of trees on development sites.
+Fencing around tree protection zones will be established for all mature trees to be retained..
+Tree protection zones will be established in accordance with Australian Standard 4970 - Protection of trees on development sites

-Railway Line No Go Zone
+No Go Zone